johncwaters/haxs-stack/README.md

 ### Adding New Technologies

-1. Install additional packages (e.g., `npm install tailwindcss`).
+1. Install additional packages (e.g., `pnpm install tailwindcss`).
 2. Update your project configuration to integrate new technologies.
 3. Ensure all new dependencies are well documented and included in the project setup instructions.

 ## Get Started

-Clone this repository and run `npm install` to set up your environment.
+Clone this repository and run `pnpm install` to set up your environment.
 Follow the structured commands to develop, build, and preview your project.